ldaniels528/broadway-v1/README.md

   * Text files (XML, JSON, CSV, delimited, fixed field-length, and hierarchical)
   * Kafka
 * File archival and retention strategies
+* Resource limits (e.g. limit the number of Kafka connections)

 Broadway is currently pre-alpha quality software, and although it will currently run simple topologies, there's still some work to do before it's ready for use by the general public.
 The current ETA is to have the system ready for action by